mayamcdougall/NotePaper/README.md

 `$config['theme'] = 'NotePaper';`

-While you're at it, you'll likely want to customize the config options [discussed below](#configuration).
+While you're at it, you'll likely want to modify the config options [discussed below](#configuration).
 They add quite a few levels of extra customization.

 ### Plugin {#plugin}

 Several of the features of this theme require the use of a small plugin.
 The purpose of this plugin is to pass the Query String variables along to Twig, something that Pico does not do by default.
 This will hopefully change in the future.

-* **Disclaimer :** Despite writing this plugin, I am *not* a plugin developer.
+* **Disclaimer:** Despite writing this plugin, I am *not* a plugin developer.
 This plugin is incredibly basic, and should work perfectly fine.
 I am not a PHP developer however, so I am unable to provide support for this plugin in any way.
 I'm providing it because, in my testing and development, it worked just fine.

 The plugin does two things, and *only* two things.
 First, it passes on Query String data to Twig in a variable named "TwigGetUrl".
 Next, it defines a new variable "TwigGetUrlEnabled" as True.
 This second variable is used to determine whether the plugin is active or not.